crflynn/stochastic/README.md

 `ks2d1s` and `ks2d2s` ouptputs the KS statistic *D*, and the significance level *prob* of that observed value of *D*, respectively.
 If *D* is lower than your significance level, you cannot reject the null hypothesis.
 As for the *prob*, the lower the better.
 I have not yet a full grasp on the significance of this number.

 ## Issues
 Float number representation and rounding: probabilities expected to sum to 1.0 return 0.99999999 instead, etc...
 No plans to implement any kind of solution to this: it sounds much more trouble than it is worth.
-This test is theoretically just an approximation, rounding to a couple digits seem reasonable.
+This test is theoretically just an approximation, rounding to a couple digits seems reasonable.

 ks2d1s: Input: no 2D XxY density matrices,
     Integration method: only numerical.